Barbale98/Enhanced_NSGA-II_EFJSP-TT/README.md

 This repository provides all the data from my master thesis "Enhanced GA for the Energy-efficient FJSP with transportation times"

+MyInstance folder contains information about
-Brandimarte's dataset in Excel
+>Brandimarte's dataset
-Instances used in my thesis in Excel
+>Instances used in my Thesis

 NSGA-II algorithm
 VNS-NSGA-II algorithm